natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Brigand%20B%201.md

 * Great armament of four nose-mounted Hispano V cannons
 * Bomber spawn (AB and RB)
-* Decently manoeuvrable for an aircraft of its size, especially with combat flaps
+* Decently manoeuvrable for an aircraft of its size, especially with combat flaps, capable of out-turning fighters like the Bf 109 and P-51 at some speeds
 * Plenty of ammo
 * Good attack payloads of 2,000 lbs or 16 RP-3 Rockets, even mixed
 * Very good cockpit visibility
 * Heavy armour on the nose of aircraft for head-ons
-* Good diver
 * Air brakes that provide lift upon usage

 '''Cons:'''